RedEpicness/Clans/README.md

-# McMortals-Clans
+# Tesseract-Clans
 Very old Clans plugin for a deceased minecraft network.
 (Unfinished project)

-This project was part of the McMortals network, but was unfinished before the server shut down.
+This project was part of the Tesseract network, but was unfinished before the server shut down.